AUGMXNT/llm-tracker.info-vault/evals/EvalPlus.md

 Note, the [new Qwen QwQ model](https://qwenlm.github.io/blog/qwq-32b-preview/) (also 32B) may be stronger for hard coding challenges as it scores a 50.0 on LiveCodeBench 2024.08-2024.11 while [Qwen2.5-Coder-32B-Instruct scores a 28.9 on the same test set](https://livecodebench.github.io/leaderboard.html).

+Released a while back now, [DeepSeek-Coder-V2](https://github.com/deepseek-ai/DeepSeek-Coder-V2) has a Lite version that is quite strong (comparable to Codestral 22B) but is a 2.4B Activation 16B Weight MoE model that is only slightly heavier than the *draft model* I'm using, which is pretty insane.
+Looking forward to when [DeepSeek-R1-Lite](https://api-docs.deepseek.com/news/news1120) is released.

+[OpenCoder](https://opencoder-llm.github.io/) is a recently-released 8B/1.5B model family that is trained from-scratch and fully reporducible, and is about on par (better even for the Base models) with similar weight class models.